cstayyab/web-video-downloader/README.md

   }
 ]
 ```
 **Response Explanation:** Here each item in array represent one page of post.
-If Post contains video then "`image`" key will contain thumbnail of that video and "`video`" key will contain direct link to the video
+If Page contains video then "`image`" key will contain thumbnail of that video and "`video`" key will contain direct link to the video.
+Similarly, if the page of the Post contains and image then only "`image`" key will be there in that element of the array which will provide direct link of that image.

 **Error:** If there is an error the "`error`" key will be returned instead of `Array`